 You may get toys that are not ideal for your cat

 Buster likes to bite pieces off of toys.
 This could be feathers or anything else dangling from the toy.
 In the past, he has had feathers gummed up in his mouth.
 I fear that the piece would get stuck in his throat or cause a blockage further down in his intestines.
 Last December he had an incident with a ribbon attached to a toy.
 He got a small piece off and swallowed it.
 This happened very quickly.
 I was in the same room with him.
 Fortunately, he vomited the ribbon almost immediately on his own.

 For any new toys that arrive, the feathers are cut off and anything else that I’ve deemed too risky for my cats.
 Of course, the toys have warnings on them to supervise your cats with the toys.

-I noticed the cats were initially tracked to the new toys, but sometimes after a hour they had lost interest.
-Maybe the smell of catnip doesn't last!
+I noticed the cats were initially tracked to the new toys, but sometimes after an hour they had lost interest.
+Maybe the smell of catnip doesn’t last!

-If you are particular about what types of toys your cats can play with, than you may want to avoid subscription boxes since what you get is usually a surprise.
+If you are particular about what types of toys your cats can play with then you may want to avoid subscription boxes since what you get is usually a surprise.